Chester County DUI IPP Program

-In Delaware County, the IPP has five phases, lasting 30 months and offers participants treatment, housing, vocational training and relapse prevention rather than jail time.
+In Delaware County, the IPP has five phases, lasting 30 months, and offers participants treatment, housing, vocational training, and relapse prevention rather than jail time.
 When a person completes the program, a dismissal of all charges and expungement will occur.
 If the program is not completed, sentencing will occur.
-In order to be eligible for the Delaware County IPP a person must have pending new criminal charges or a Delco violation of probation or parole, must require addiction treatment, must be motivated for recovery and must be willing to undergo court supervision.
+To be eligible for the Delaware County IPP a person must have pending new criminal charges or a Delco violation of probation or parole, must require addiction treatment, must be motivated for recovery, and must be willing to undergo court supervision.

-The IPP in Lancaster County allows a straight jail sentence to be exchanged for a combination of house arrest with electronic monitoring, work release and intensive supervision by probation officers.
-Bucks and Montgomery Counties, while not offering a program like the Chester County IPP, do offer a work release program which is designed to assist offenders in reintegration into their community and into the employment market.
-A defendant who agrees to Philadelphia County IPP is pleading guilty; in exchange for a guilty plea the disposition may offer intensive outpatient drug treatment, long-term inpatient drug treatment, or short-term inpatient treatment.
-House Arrests is required, usually for a period of 3-6 months, and the person may be sentenced to 40 hours of community service as well as two years reporting probation.
+The IPP in Lancaster County allows a straight jail sentence to be exchanged for a combination of house arrest with electronic monitoring, work release, and intensive supervision by probation officers.
+Bucks and Montgomery Counties, while not offering a program like the Chester County IPP, do offer a work release program that is designed to assist offenders in reintegration into their community and into the employment market.
+A defendant who agrees to Philadelphia County IPP is pleading guilty; in exchange for a guilty plea, the disposition may offer intensive outpatient drug treatment, long-term inpatient drug treatment, or short-term inpatient treatment.
+House arrest is required, usually for a period of 3-6 months, and the person may be sentenced to 40 hours of community service as well as two years reporting probation.

 It is important to realize that eligibility for IPP in any county does not guarantee entitlement to the program.
 If you feel you may be eligible for IPP, you must discuss this with your Pennsylvania attorney.
 Your attorney has a thorough understanding of the program and can determine your eligibility as well as completing the necessary papers and ensuring they are received within the allowed time period.